 You may convert your life insurance policy to an individual life insurance policy, provided you inform the insurance carrier within 31 days of your final date of employment.
 You will not be required to take a medical examination and will have continued uninterrupted protection if you make application within the required time period.

-The Institute has established a retirement annuity plan through TIAA-CREF.
+The Institute has established a retirement annuity plan through TIAA.
 All regular employees who are at least 21 years of age are eligible to enroll in the plan.
-Enrollment occurs the beginning of the month following employment.
+Enrollment occurs the date of employment.

 The Institute contributes 11% of your base salary below the Social Security Wage Base and 16.5% of your salary above the Wage Base.
 No contribution is required from you; however voluntary contributions to a separate tax-deferred annuity plan (discussed below) are encouraged.

-When you complete the TIAA-CREF application form, you have a choice of funds in which you may invest your money.
+When you enroll in the TIAA 401(a) Defined Contribution Plan, you have a choice of funds in which you may invest your money.
 You may split your premium between accounts or allocate all your premiums to one.
 You may change your allocation for future premiums as frequently as you wish.
 Transfer of accumulation and annuitization rules between the CREF and TIAA funds vary.

-Additional information and booklets are available in the Human Resources Office, 101/102 Fuld Hall.
-TIAA-CREF also encourages participants to call the participant information center at 1-800-842-2776 with any questions including those on fund performance, transferability, and premium reports.
+Additional information is available in the Human Resources Office, 101/102 Fuld Hall.
+TIAA also encourages participants to call the participant Telephone Counseling Center at 1-800-842-2776 with any questions including those on fund performance, transferability, and premium reports.

 Voluntary Tax-Deferred Annuities

-You are eligible to participate in a voluntary tax-deferred annuity plan, also through TIAA-CREF, as an employee of the Institute.
+You are eligible to participate in a 403(b) Voluntary Tax-deferred Annuity Plan, also through TIAA, as an employee of the Institute.
 You may open a Supplemental Retirement Annuity contract (SRA) and contribute money on a pre-tax basis.
 With your first contribution, you are 100% vested in these voluntary plans.
 The same funds mentioned above are available for your personal contributions.
 The SRA contract has both a loan and full cashability provision.
 The Internal Revenue Service has strict guidelines on all aspects of tax-deferred annuity plans including the amount of money which can be tax-deferred and the timing of cashability.